-See "Precipitation Morphology" on page 79 and "The Number of Available Heterogeneous Nucleation Sites" on page 57 for more information.
+See "Precipitation Morphology" on page 86 and "The Number of Available Heterogeneous Nucleation Sites" on page 64 for theory.

-Dislocation density
+Dislocation Density

 The Dislocation density value changes the available nucleation sites when Dislocations is selected along with Calculate from matrix settings in the Precipitate Phase.
 Enter a numerical value.
 The default is 5.0E12 m-3.